angle-eight/quick-terminal/README.md

 - `{workspace}` - Workspace root path
 - `{workspacename}` - Workspace folder name

+**Note**: Placeholders are only available when working with files within a workspace.
+Files outside of workspace (such as standalone files or untitled files) do not support placeholder replacement.

 ### Smart Path Handling

 Placeholders automatically handle spaces and special characters in paths: